 Final level

-There are four Final examinations; FD1, FD2, FD3 and FD4.
-The footnote over the page explains the relationship of the EQE examinations to the Final Examinations.
-IPReg recognises the EQE Papers A and B as equivalent to FD2 and FD3.
-These test knowledge of relevant intellectual property laws, the ability to draft and amend patent applications, and the ability to assess the validity of a patent and the infringement risks it presents.
+There are four Final examinations: FD1, FD2, FD3 and FD4.
+These papers test knowledge of relevant intellectual property laws, the ability to draft and amend patent applications, and the ability to assess the validity of a patent and the infringement risks it presents.

 European qualifications

-Full details can be found on the EQE website at www.epo.org/learning-events
+Full details can be found on the EQE website.

-This examination can be taken two years after the beginning of your period of training.
+This foundation examination can be taken a minimum of one year after the beginning of your period of training.

 Support for studying